News and updates

 The start of the year is a good time to review ongoing requirements:

-Online advertising requirements for automotive repair dealers NEW
+Online advertising requirements for automotive repair dealers

 Starting October 1, all automotive repair dealers must follow new requirements for online advertising.
 These rules apply to all automotive repair businesses and were adopted as part of the recently adopted regulations for mobile automotive repair and automotive repair referral services.